gohugoio/hugo/content/en/content-management/front-matter.md

 ###### expiryDate

 (`string`) The page expiration date.
 On or after the expiration date, the page will not be rendered unless you pass the `--buildExpired` flag to the `hugo` command.
-Note that the TOML format also supports date/time values using unquoted strings.
+Note that the TOML format also supports unquoted date/time values.
+See the [dates](#dates) section for examples.
 Access this value from a template using the [`ExpiryDate`] method on a `Page` object.

 [`expirydate`]: /methods/page/expirydate/